Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Inventory</b></summary>

 <u><b>Inventory</b></u>.
-You have 10 slots, which can be filled with objects, or bundles of 3 objects like acorns or bottle caps. <b>Heavy</b> objects take two slots.
+You have 10 slots, which can be filled with objects, or bundles of 3 similar objects like bottles or knives. <b>Heavy</b> objects take two slots.
 You'll fill your Inventory up with objects, although it can also fill up with <b>Conditions</b>.
 If you have to add something to your Inventory and you don't have the space, you're <b>Exhausted</b> and you reduce your HP to 0 while you're exhausted.
 If you're exhausted and need to add Fatigue, you take 1 Might damage.

 Generally speaking, your Inventory is less of an actual physical space on your character, and more about what your character can use in the game-world.
 Pretty much every character wears clothes - however, if you want to use your clothing to charm somebody, it should be in your Inventory.
 Small jewelry like rings can be worn on your character - but it <i>doesn't count</i> until it actually takes up space in your Inventory.
 </details>